RazerMS/Integration-RazerMS_JavaScript_Seamless_Integration/README.md

 - Seamless Integration v3.0(PCI)

-  - New supporting channel (credit card).
+  - New supporting channel (credit card) without normal tokenization or 1-click but do support MasterPass.

 Update 2014/12/02

 - Seamless Integration v3.0(non-PCI)

-  - New supporting channel (credit card).
+  - New supporting channel (credit card) without normal tokenization or 1-click but do support MasterPass.